annehutter/grid-model/README.rst

     $ make
     $ make install

-Note: To create the dynamic libraries, run configure with the ``--enable_shared`` flag.
+Note: To create the dynamic libraries, run configure with the ``--enable-shared`` flag.

 GSL
 '''